 Amazon PPC tips

-There are over five million sellers on Amazon, with over a million new sellers added just this year.
+There are over 9.7 million sellers worldwide on Amazon, with over a million new sellers added just this year.
 So whether your business is selling Nic Cage pillows or paper towels, if customers are searching for your product, they are probably going to find quite a few similar offerings.
 That is where PPC (or pay-per-click) advertising comes into play and there are some secrets you should know.

 Amazon PPC Guide